Prepending to a Vec in Rust: What Are Your Options?

 let mut digits = vec![2, 3, 4];

-to the head, so that the result is [1, 2, 3, 4]
+You want to add 1 to the head, so that the result is [1, 2, 3, 4].

 Option 1: Using insert(0, value)